Supporting our staff

 We hope that all staff find the PDR scheme a positive and valuable means of integrating your personal career development aspirations with the objectives of the Department and the wider University.

-Go to our Intranet to find out more about NDORMS PDR scheme, PDR Toolkit and guidance!
+Visit our Intranet to find out more about NDORMS PDR scheme, PDR Toolkit and guidance!

 We all have the responsibility and commitment to treat others with dignity and respect.
 My commitment as well as the Department's is to foster a zero tolerance policy on bullying and harassment, and I genuinely believe this to be the way toward a healthy, inclusive and supportive workplace.